Skeleton Clustering: Dimension-Free Density-based Clustering: Density-Based Edge Weights Construction

 \subsection{Tube Density}

-~~~~While FD is conceptually appealing, the characterization of the face (the boundary between two Voronoi cells) could be challenging since the shapes of the faces may be irregular.
-Here we propose a measure similar to face density but has a predefined regular shape.
-For a point $x$, we define the disk area centered at $x$ with radius $R$ and normal direction $\nu$ as
+~~~~While FD is conceptually appealing, the characterization of the face between two Voronoi cells could be challenging since the shapes of the boundaries can be irregular, and the characteristics of the boundaries can affect the estimation of the Face density from a theoretical perspective (Section \ref{sec::FDproof}).
+Here we propose a measure similar to the Face density measure but has a predefined regular shape.
+For a point $x$, we define the \textit{Disk Area} centered at $x$ with radius $R$ and normal direction $\nu$ (see Figure ~\ref{fig::Disk} for an illustration) as